 To see a list of your GCP Marketplace purchases, open the Marketplace page.

 Billing for Kubernetes applicationsは、

-GCP Marketplace includes commercial Kubernetes applications, which you can deploy to your Kubernetes Engine clusters.
+GCP Marketplace includes commercial Kubernetes applications, which you can deploy to your Google Kubernetes Engine clusters.

 For commercial Kubernetes applications, a billing administrator must purchase the app for your organization.
 After the purchase is complete, when users in your organization choose the app, a billing plan is automatically enabled for them.
-You are charged software usage fees for your Kubernetes containers, and for the Kubernetes Engine infrastructure that you use.
+You are charged software usage fees for your Kubernetes containers, and for the GKE infrastructure that you use.

 For steps to set up a billing plan for commercial Kubernetes apps, see Managing Billing Plans for Kubernetes Applications.

 For steps to deploy a Kubernetes app to your cluster, see Deploying Kubernetes applications.